SModelS/smodels-utils/combinations_refac/README.md

 ## Refactoring ToDo:

-  * simplify swap particles (move it to the end of Manipulator.randomlyChangeModel)
   * simplify merge particles (?)
   * simplify computeParticleContributions (?)
   * replace xsecComputer with an interpolation based on the pMSSM scan (?)